FireflyMigration/firefly-doc/02-Development/02-Reference/02-Comparing-Migrated-Code-with-Magic/Unipaas/01-task-properties-unipaas/03-Enhanced-Tab/02-Transaction-Begin.md

 | Group               | Group              |

 Note: The Group option is only applicable for BusinessProcess.

 Example:
 ```csdiff
 TransactionScope = TransactionScopes.RowLocking;
 ```

+Note: The migrated code will not write the `TransactionScope` property if no transaction is required.
+The `TransactionScope` property will be written whenever a transaction was set - even if it was the default in magic.
+It does that to explicitly indicate that there is a transaction.

 ---
 **See Also:**
 * [UIController TransactionScope Property](http://www.fireflymigration.com/reference/html/P_Firefly_Box_UIController_TransactionScope.htm)